Richemont seeks entry into India's luxury retail market

 "There is a growing market of affluent young consumers and the property market is also changing."

-Out of the 217-billion-euro global luxury goods market estimated in 2013, just over 1 billion euros were generated in India, consultancy Bain & Co said.
+Out of the 217-billion-euro global luxury goods market estimated in 2013, just over 1 billion euros ($1.36 billion) were generated in India, consultancy Bain & Co said.

 Should India create a more favourable environment for luxury brands, the market could be worth at least ten times more, some analysts say.